panicoenlaxbox/cookiecutter-csharpnugetpackage/README.md

 - Enable Just My Code (disabled)
 - Enable Source Link support (enabled)

-To support source link, you can see that we had to add the following to the `.csproj` file.
+To support source link, the following has been added to the `.csproj` file.

 ```xml
 <PropertyGroup>